Consensus Layer

 Different approaches:

 Proof-of-Work: Miners compete solving puzzles.
-Winner appends block.
-Security from computational cost.
-Bitcoin, Dogecoin use PoW.
+The winner appends the block.
+Security comes from computational cost.
+Bitcoin and Dogecoin use PoW.

-Proof-of-Stake: Validators stake tokens.
-Randomly selected to propose blocks.
-Slashed if misbehave.
-Security from economic penalty.
-Ethereum 2.0, Polygon, Cosmos use PoS.
+Proof-of-Stake: Validators stake tokens and are randomly selected to propose blocks.
+They are slashed if they misbehave.
+Security comes from economic penalties.
+Ethereum 2.0, Polygon, and Cosmos use PoS.

 Delegated Proof-of-Stake: Token holders delegate to validators.
 Validators earn rewards split with delegators.
-EOS, Cosmos variant.
+EOS and a variant of Cosmos use this approach.

 Proof-of-Authority: Trusted validators produce blocks.
-Centralized but efficient.
-Used in testnets and private chains.
+This method is centralized but efficient and is used in testnets and private chains.

 Different mechanisms have different properties.